Published: February 1, 2025

 The S.S.
 Chief Wawatam is a name that resonates with historical significance in the annals of Great Lakes transportation.

-At the commencement of its commercial service, Chief Wawatam functioned as a multifunctional vessel, serving as both a train and passenger ferry as well as an icebreaker.
+At the commencement its service, Chief Wawatam functioned as a multipurpose vessel, serving as both a train and passenger ferry as well as an icebreaker.

-Following World War II, there was a notable decline in passenger transport, culminating in the termination of passenger services in 1957 following the completion of the Mackinac Bridge, which provided a direct connection between Michigan's Upper and Lower Peninsulas.
+Following World War II, there was a notable decline in public demand, culminating in the termination of passenger services in 1957 following the completion of the Mackinac Bridge, which provided a direct connection between Michigan's Upper and Lower Peninsulas.

 Subsequently, Chief Wawatam transitioned into its final operational role, solely dedicated to the transport of railroad freight cars across the Straits.
 The railroad docks that facilitated these operations in both Mackinaw City and St. Ignace remain intact to this day.